+Shade House

-Shade House Plant Propagative Facility
+Plant Propagative Facility

-The Shade House, Hoʻoūlu ʻÀina (that nourishes the land), is Leeward Community College's education/conservation propagation center and serves the Horticulture, Botany, Environmental Science, Agriculture, Biology and Hawaiian Studies classes.
+The Shade House is Leeward Community College's education/conservation propagation center and serves the Horticulture, Botany, Environmental Science, Agriculture, Biology and Hawaiian Studies classes.

 The Shade House supports student and community awareness of native Hawaiian plants, their cultivation, cultural significance and uses in the landscape.
 The Shade House also provides plants for conservation and restoration projects and is entrusted with some of the rarest of our endangered native plant species.
 For more information, contact the Shade House Manager at 455-0290.